IBM-Cloud/openwhisk-workshops/bootcamp/README.md

 ## Morning forecasts

-Let’s now "configure" the trigger to fire automatically whenever a new external event occurs.
+Let's now "configure" the trigger to fire automatically whenever a new external event occurs.
 This will cause all actions bound to this trigger via a rule to be invoked, too.

 As said, triggers bind to external event sources during creation by passing in a reference to the external trigger feed to connect to.
 OpenWhisk's public packages contain a number of trigger feeds that we can use for external event sources.